 - People 55+

 - Orientation or Training

 - At least 5 programs (10 hrs) on weekdays Jan.-Jun.

-- Must be fingerprinted to interact with minors
+- Must be fingerprinted and undergo a background check to interact with minors